jpragma/jpragma.github.io/_posts/2021-02-28-static-content-and-webjars-in-micronaut-applications.md

 comments: true
 categories: [Uncategorized]
 ---
 Sometimes I need to add a very simple UI to my Micronaut applications.
 Lightweight javascript libraries such as JQuery or AngularJS are quite convenient for this purpose.
-Traditionally CDNs are used to reference and download these libraries at runtime, but I prefer to use webjars.
-This way my app will continue to work even if there is no internet connection or if certain CDN is blocked e.g. by corporate network policies.
+Traditionally, CDNs are used to reference and download these libraries at runtime, but I prefer to use webjars.
+This way, my app will continue to work even if there is no internet connection or if a certain CDN is blocked e.g. by corporate network policies.

 ### Step 1
 Add dependency to the webjar.
 In gradle this would look like: